Gagniuc/Hash-table/README.md

 ## References

 - <i>Paul A. Gagniuc.
 Antivirus Engines: From Methods to Innovations, Design, and Applications.
 Cambridge, MA: Elsevier Syngress, 2024. pp. 1-656.</i>
+- <i>Gagniuc, P. A., & Togan, M. (2025).
+Hash Tables as Engines of Randomness at the Limits of Computation: A Unified Review of Algorithms.
+Algorithms, 18(12), 804.</i>

 ***